SeanTangney/cul/README.md

         - As an admin/superuser, i have extra options from the user icon in the top right of the screen.
 I can navigate to an add products page.
 I can also add products from the django admin panel.

         - Additonally i have extra options on the product detail page where i can edit / delete a product from the database straight from there.

+    4. As an admin, I want to be able to make blog posts so that i can advertise products to the user through them.

+        - It is very easy for an admin to write a blog post on the site.
+It is also good advertising for jerseys becuase if someone is interested enough to read an article about a particular match then they will probably be interested in buying a jersey that one of those teams wear.

 -   # Testing

-    -  I tested the website on Google Chrome, Internet Explore, Firefox, Safari and Edge.
+    -  I tested the website on Google Chrome, Firefox, and Edge.
-    -  I tested to make sure the website links and navigation are working correctly.
+    -  I tested to make sure the website links and navigation are working correctly and all external links are opened in a new tab.
     -  The website was tested on iPhone 8, X and 11 pro, iPad, Macbook, and Desktop by Me.
     -  I asked friends to critique the site and make an account/purchases to ensure it was working from their device and to ensure it was a user friendly experience for them.